thdwyer/ioztst/README.md

 you'll understand when you download and have to jump through hoops to extract the files in their correct directories.

+Important: Do NOT install and run these scripts with sudo or if you are logged in as root.
+The scripts are intended to be run as a normal user you should not even be required to be in the adm (administrator) group except to install iozone and gnuplot.

 There is a new version of the install script that auto detects and performs an update after asking the owner's permission.
 If there is a previous install it will update the new config file with the